OpenAgreements legal reference

 Review cadence

-Each practice note carries a "last reviewed" date visible on the page.
+Each practice guide carries a "last reviewed" date visible on the page.
 Pages are re-reviewed when statutes change, when significant cases are decided, or on a regular interval, whichever comes first.

 What this is not